PRO-2684/doc_for/README.md

 );
 assert_eq!(doc_for!(MyTupleStruct, 0).unwrap(), " Tuple struct field documentation");
 assert!(doc_for!(MyTupleStruct, 1).is_none());
-// Won't compile because the field does not exist
+// Won't compile due to `Field or variant does not exist`
 // assert_eq!(doc_for!(MyTupleStruct, 2), None);
 ```